DanielBMarkham/Info-Ops/manuscript/chapter2.md

 I know this sounds fuzzy.
 Bear with me.

 On Air France 447, the key, simple question was this: which way is the plane's nose pointed?
 The pilots in that cockpit did not have the information they needed to know that this was the critical question.
-Sadder still, the people who designed, built, and trained the pilots did not have a shared mental model with the pilots in the cockpit that night enough to understand that what the pilots was going on was not what the plane was telling them.
+[Sadder still, the people who designed, built, and trained the pilots did not have a shared mental model with the pilots in the cockpit that night, enough to understand that what the pilots thought was going on was not what the plane was telling them.]

 Many times we *build things right* -- they have quality, they conform to specs, they're rugged, they're easy-to-use and own.
 We just don't *build the right things*.
 The people making stuff and the people using stuff don't live in the same world.
 The information flow is inadequate.
 The dialectics are faulty or missing.
 The models are different.